snudler6/time-travel/README.rst

            sm.handle_event(event=...)
            assert sm.state == TIMEOUT

-Your test is now accurate, and immediate.
+Your test is now accurate, immediate and consistent.

 **time-travel** supports python 2.7, 3.4, 3.5, 3.6 and pypy on both Linux
 and Windows.